malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 Machine Learning is a tool which can assist in handling values in higher dimensional space.

-- also for selecting a value in the first place

-However to classify a local configuration into either liquid-like or crystal-like there needs to be a cutoff value separating the two types of structures, something which isn't present in any publication.
-[@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984]

 ![The range of values of the orientational order parameter $O_6$ overlap for each of the crystals and the liquid.
 ](../Projects/MLCrystals/figures/order_parameter_overlap.svg){width=80% #fig:order_parameter_overlap}